Skip to content

 ^C[2022-12-21T18:03:11Z INFO xdp_hello] Exiting...

-So everytime a packet was received on the interface, a log was printed!
+So every time a packet was received on the interface, a log was printed!

 Error Loading Program?